svkucheryavski/mdatools-js/README.md

 # Javascript library for statistic analysis and data manipulations

 A simple library for statistic analysis and manipulations with single vector values.
-Most of the functions work similar to statistical functions in R. The function names use camel case convention, e.g. R function `expand.grid()` has name `expandGrid()` in this library.

 The library is currently under development, breaking changes may occur in the coming versions.

 ## How to